Skip to main content

 In addition to the honors thesis, students must complete the following requirements in order to successfully complete the Honors Program.
 For the most part these requirements are designed to aid in the research process.

-2. Students must take NS 3980 – Research in Human Nutrition and Health or PAM 4980 – Honors Seminar, preferably fall of junior year, but no later than fall of senior year.
+2. Students must take NS 3980 – Research in Human Nutrition and Health or PUBPOL 4980 – Honors Seminar, preferably fall of junior year, but no later than fall of senior year.
 This 1 credit workshop series provides an overview of campus research resources and policies that are relevant for honors research in any social science major.

 4. Students must attend four professional research seminars during their senior year (decided upon in conjunction with their Research Mentor).

-5. Students must enroll in three credits of PAM 4990 Honors Program during their first semester in the honors program.
+5. Students must enroll in three credits of PUBPOL 4990 Honors Program during their first semester in the honors program.
 To continue in the Honors Program students must receive a grade of B or higher.

 6. Students must meet with their Research Mentor at the beginning of their first semester in the honors program to set out written expectations regarding progress on the thesis for the upcoming semester.